tablelandnetwork/docs/docs/sdk/walkthroughs/orm.md

   }
   // Get the migrations `drizzle` folder and find all table migrations, which get stored in the table const files = await readdir(migrationsFolder);
-  const migrations = await tbl
+  const migrations = await db
     .prepare("select * from migrations order by id asc") .all();
   if (migrations.error) {